 Of course what everyone remembers from the movie is the scenes of Michael attacking Laurie in the house, and those are pretty darn good!
 I’ve seen this movie so many times I can’t even remember what my reaction was the first time I saw it, but I like to think I was right in there appreciating the suspense!
 The scenes where Michael’s white mask just melts out of the darkness are creepy no matter how many times you see them, though!

 Anyway, these are a pretty scattershot bunch of observations, because after all everyone else has reviewed this movie too, but it’s always fun to watch and to think about, which I do just about every Halloween!
-I don’t really mind that it was shot in Los Angeles in the summer instead of Illinois in the fall, because they do get some dried leaves and denuded trees in there, and there’s only occasionally a palm tree or bit of California architecture lurking in the deep background!
-I award this marvelous horror picture four post-co*tal beers served up by glasses guys in sheets!
+I don’t even mind that it was shot in Los Angeles in the summer instead of Illinois in the fall, because they do get some dried leaves and denuded trees in there, and there’s only occasionally a palm tree or bit of California architecture lurking in the deep background!
+I award this marvelous horror picture four post-coital beers served up by glasses guys in sheets!
 Ha ha!

 Ha ha, thanks!
 Glad you enjoyed the review!ReplyDelete